enviromapholdings/Docs/README.md

   -----------
   ```

-5. Include the steps / article for the section
+5. Finally include the steps or article for each section

 ## Document Standards
 - **Bold** all button names